Last Updated on

 Finding the proper viewing distance from the eyepiece is critical, though it can be a bit difficult; particularly for new microscope users.
 But here’s a little tip: if you can see your eyelashes, you need to move closer!

 Microscopes are a marvel of modern technology, allowing us to see things too small for the naked eye.
 We can even view individual cells using these powerful tools.
 And today, they’re affordable enough that individuals can keep high-powered microscopes in their home for hobby use.
 If you’re new to microscopes, don’t let it overwhelm or intimidate you.
 Everyone started at the same place with zero knowledge.
-Just follow the easy steps we’ve laid out for you in this article, and you’ll be viewing specimens like a pro scientist before you know it.
+Just follow the easy steps we’ve laid out for you in this article, and you’ll know how to use a microscope and be viewing specimens like a pro scientist before you know it.

 An avid outdoorsman, Dean spends much of his time adventuring through the diverse terrain of the southwest United States with his closest companion, his dog, Gohan.
 He gains experience on a full-time journey of exploration.
 For Dean, few passions lie closer to his heart than learning.
 An apt researcher and reader, he loves to investigate interesting topics such as history, economics, relationships, pets, politics, and more.